 In 2016, the Food and Drug Administration (FDA) banned triclosan and 17 other antiseptic chemicals from consumer hand soaps and body washes.
 The FDA enacted this ban because the companies that manufacture these products could not provide data to support the conclusion that the antibacterial ingredients were safe and effective.

 However, triclosan and similar chemicals can still be added to soaps used in hospitals and food service settings.
 There is also a concern that these chemicals can linger and accumulate in the environment, and even in human tissues.
-Just because triclosan has been banned from hand soaps, that doesn’t mean it’s gone away.
+Just because triclosan is no longer in hand soaps, that doesn’t mean it’s gone away.

-Now that researchers have confirmed that triclosan resistance might lead to antibiotic resistance, the FDA may have to start treating antiseptic cleaning agents like actual drugs, tightly regulating them so that we limit the amount of bacteria that have the opportunity to develop resistance.
+Now, researchers believe triclosan resistance might lead to antibiotic resistance; as a result, the FDA may have to start treating antiseptic cleaning agents like actual drugs.
+In other words, tightly regulating them to limit the amount of bacteria that have the opportunity to develop resistance.

 The breeding of antibiotic resistant bacteria is not the only concern surrounding antibacterial soap.
-There is also research to suggest that humans might actually develop more health problems because we are not exposed to enough bacteria.
+Some research also suggest humans might actually develop more health problems because we don’t get exposure to enough bacteria.

 A 2010 study found that children were more likely to develop allergies and autoimmune diseases if they lived in sterile environments.
 Essentially, the cleaner the home, the more likely the immune system kicks into hyperdrive.
 This is just one of many studies that supports the so-called “hygiene hypothesis.”

-If we are going to avoid the post-antibiotic era, we may need to start recognizing that a few germs are actually good for us.
-Most species of bacteria don’t do us any harm, and for the ones that could be harmful, plain old soap and water works fine to wash them away.
+If we are going to avoid the post-antibiotic era, we may need to start recognizing the benefits of germs.
+Most species of bacteria don’t do us any harm; and as for the harmful ones, plain old soap and water works fine to wash them away.